bertomartin/nickjj.github.io/_posts/2016-03-14-build-a-saas-app-with-flask-is-getting-a-complete-make-over-soon.md

 All of the main course's videos are now done and rendered.
 There's 9 hours and 45 minutes of content.

-Here's what left to do on the TODO list:
+Here's what's left to do on the TODO list:

 - Create quizzes for each section
 - Triple check the notes for typos / grammar mistakes